 Whether you're getting lost in Venetian alleyways or discovering hidden beaches, every day brings something spectacular.

-• Stavros Beach - The famous beach from "Zorba the Greek" movie
+🏖️ Hit Stavros Beach – the famous cove from "Zorba the Greek" with calm, shallow water that's brilliant for paddling

-• Chania Archaeological Museum - housed in a stunning former Venetian church
+🏛️ Visit the Chania Archaeological Museum – housed in a stunning former Venetian church (the Church of San Francesco), packed with Minoan and Roman finds

 Best Time to Visit Chania